 --no-verifyskips the pre-push hook so this script won't run again.

-pelicanis executed again so the development version of my blog will be available for writing the next post.
+pelicanis executed again to generate the development version of my blog, so I'll be able to write the next post.

 Now, whenever I push to